-The Protected Disclosures (Amendment) Act 2022 will commence operation on 1 January 2023.
-This new legislation makes significant changes to the operation of the legal framework for the protection of whistleblowers in Ireland, the Protected Disclosures Act 2014.
+Since 1 January 2023, Ireland’s new whistleblowing legislation, the Protected Disclosures Act 2022 (“the Act”) is now law.
+This new legislation made significant changes to the operation of the legal framework for the protection of whistleblowers in Ireland, the Protected Disclosures Act 2014.

-- that an offence has been, is being or is likely to be committed,
+- that a criminal offence has been, is being or is likely to be committed,

 - that a person has failed, is failing or is likely to fail to comply with any legal obligation, other than one arising under the worker’s contract of employment or other contracts whereby the worker undertakes to do or perform personally any work or services,